mfsjr/manifold-dx/README.md

 Just to reiterate, you didn't have to write anything, these API's are provided by the library:
 - `getActionCreator` builds and invokes an action creator for you
 - `update` defines the action according to what you put in (intellisense and type-checking courtesy of TypeScript)
-- `dispatch` updates state and the UI
+- `dispatch` updates application state and the UI

 **To Install:**
 We generally assume (but don't require) that people are using create-react-app.